danielddemissie/pr-desc-cli/README.md

 pr-desc generate | gh pr create --fill --body-file -
 ```

-- `pr-desc generate`: Generates the PR description (pure Markdown output).
-- `| gh pr create`: Pipes the generated description to the `gh pr create` command.
-- `--fill`: This option tells `gh` to automatically fill in the PR title and body from the current branch's commits.
-The piped content from `pr-desc` will then override the body.
-- `--body-file -`: This crucial part tells `gh pr create` to read the PR body content from standard input (the pipe), instead of a file.

 This single command will:

 1. Generate your PR description using AI.